Perwahl/SOVLRules/docs/GameLoop/CombatPhase.md

 Roll 2d6, a succes is under or equal to the units **Discipline** plus **Rank Bonus**, minus the difference in combat score.

 ## Fleeing Units
+Any unit that fails it's **Discipline Test** immediately makes a flee move away from combat.
+Turn the unit around and move it half it's movement allowance + 2d6.